Non-Acid Acid Precursor 15%

 A very common ingredient that can be found in all cell membranes.
 In cosmetics it's quite the multi-tasker: it's an emollient and water-binding ingredient but it's also an emulsifier and can be used for stabilization purposes.
 It's also often used to create liposomes.

-A handy helper ingredient that helps water and oil to mix nicely together.
+A handy helper ingredient that helps water and oil to mix nicely together, aka emulsifier.
+It is especially recommended for protective, baby care and general purpose emollient creams.

 A light, velvety, unique skin feel liquid that is a good solvent and also makes the skin feel nice and smooth (aka emollient).
 It's often used in makeup products mixed with silicones to give shine and slip to the product.
 It's also great for cleansing dirt and oil from the skin as well as for taking off make-up.